 For the first time, small land sales in Texas exceeded $1 billion in total dollar volume in 2017, according to the Texas Small Land Sales Report released today by the Texas REALTORS®.

-“In recent years, small land sales have been a strong indicator of a healthy overall real estate market,” said Kaki Lybbert, chairman of the Texas Association of REALTORS®.
+“In recent years, small land sales have been a strong indicator of a healthy overall real estate market,” said Kaki Lybbert, chairman of the Texas REALTORS®.
 “With land sales increasing and price-per-acre declining slightly, we’re seeing a solid market for small land purchases for a wide range of uses, including recreation, residential, investment, commercial development and farm land.”